clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 - under test: `/\.css\$/`
 - add to `options:{modules:true , localIdentName: '[name]__[local]__[hash:base64:5]'}`
+- CSS module configuration will break all previous imports with this syntax `import './Person.css'`
+- change to allow access to the Module via js object `import classes from './Person.css'`
 - this automatically generated unique name,
 - class is now scoped to the component where it is imported
 - NB need to restart local server!!!